-Before exploring if and how architectural optimizations affect the potential for voltage/reliability tradeoffs, we first provide details about our fault model and how slack and activity determine the error rate.
+Before exploring if and how architectural optimizations affect the efficiency of timing speculation, we first provide details about our fault model and how slack and activity determine the error rate.
 The extent of energy benefits gained from exploiting timing error resilience depends on the error rate of a processor.
 In the context of voltage overscaling, for example, benefits depend on how the error rate changes as voltage decreases.
-If the error rate increases steeply, only meager benefits are possible [14].
+If the error rate increases steeply, only meager benefits are possible [Kahng et al. 2010a].
 If the error rate increases gradually, greater benefits are possible.